Kevin Bridges

 Kevin Andrew Bridges (born 13 November 1986) is a Scottish stand-up comedian.
+He has appeared on many television panel shows, including Would I Lie to You?, Have I Got News for You, and has performed on Live at the Apollo and Michael McIntyre's Comedy Roadshow.

 His 2012 television series Kevin Bridges: What's the Story? was based on his stand-up routines.

-He has appeared on many television panel shows including Would I Lie to You?, Have I Got News for You and has performed on Live at the Apollo and Michael McIntyre's Comedy Roadshow.

 Career

 Stand-up

-Bridges began performing on stage when he left school shortly after turning 17, doing stand-up comedy gigs at The Stand Comedy Club in Glasgow and then throughout the UK.
-Bridges said he was inspired to try stand up after reading Frank Skinner's autobiography.
+Bridges began performing on stage when he left school shortly after turning 17, doing stand-up comedy gigs at The Stand Comedy Club in his hometown of Glasgow and then throughout the UK.
+He said he was inspired to try stand up after reading Frank Skinner's autobiography.
 At 18, he reached the final of Channel 5's So You Think You're Funny competition at the Edinburgh Fringe.
 In 2006, Bridges performed his first full-length solo show at the Glasgow International Comedy Festival, to a sold-out audience and much critical acclaim.
 Moving into bigger venues every year, Bridges sold out his hometown festival in 2007, 2008 and 2009.
 He performed at the 2008 Edinburgh Festival Fringe.

-Bridges appeared on Michael McIntyre's Comedy Roadshow on the BBC, where he performed at the Edinburgh Playhouse.
-Bridges returned to the Edinburgh Festival Fringe in 2009 with his show 'An Hour to Sing For Your Soul'.
+Bridges appeared on the BBC's Michael McIntyre's Comedy Roadshow, where he performed at the Edinburgh Playhouse.
+He returned to the Edinburgh Festival Fringe in 2009 with his show 'An Hour to Sing For Your Soul'.
 He was nominated for best newcomer in the Edinburgh Comedy Awards.

 In 2010, Bridges took part in Channel 4's Comedy Gala, a benefit show held in aid of Great Ormond Street Children's Hospital, filmed live at the O2 Arena in London.
-Bridges won the breakthrough award at the 2010 Chortle Awards.
+He won the breakthrough award at the 2010 Chortle Awards.

-His debut DVD, titled Kevin Bridges: The Story So Far...
+Bridges's debut DVD, titled Kevin Bridges: The Story So Far...
 Live in Glasgow, filmed at Glasgow's SECC, was released on 22 November 2010, and went on to sell over 350,000 copies.

 In 2012, Bridges embarked on his second stand-up tour of the UK, The Story Continues.
 The tour broke box office records, selling out the SECC five times and selling over 45,000 tickets on the first day.
-Bridges would perform 136 dates during the tour included ten sell out shows at the SECC in Glasgow.
+Bridges performed 136 dates during the tour, including ten sold-out shows at the SECC.
 His second DVD, titled The Story Continues... was released on 12 November 2012.